 - Androgenic herbs: saw palmetto, green tea

 - Male reproductive tonics: panax ginseng, tribulus, saw palmetto

 - Adaptogens: panax ginseng, Siberian ginseng, withania, schisandra

 FUNCTIONAL MEDICINE TREATMENT OF ALOPECIA

 The above herbal, nutritional; and dietary suggestions will assist with the support of Alopecia.
 More often than not underlying system dysfunction will be driving the disease state.
 From a functional medicine approach, to reverse the disease a multifaceted treatment will be required.
 This often entails addressing the gut microbiome, infections, parasites and bacterial overgrowth along with the regulation of the adrenal and hormonal systems.

-At our Perth clinic of Advanced Functional Medicine we have assisted many patients with alopecia and hair loss in general.
-Patients have been able to stem the loss of hair and start regrowth through stimulation and balancing of the affected body systems.
+At our Perth clinic of Advanced Functional Medicine we have substantial experience with alopecia and hair loss in general.

 If you are suffering from Alopecia or hair loss we would love to hear from you, how did you get your hair to grow back?
 Please write a comment below.